-Any information that your business stores digitally needs to be properly protected.
-From financial information and payment details to contact information for your staff, data usage in the UK is protected by law.
+All data or information that relates to an identifiable individual that your business stores or handles needs to be properly protected.
+From financial information and payment details to contact information for your staff, personal data usage in the UK is protected by law.

 We explain why data protection is not just a legal necessity, but crucial to protecting and maintaining your business.

 What data needs to be protected?

 Key pieces of information that are commonly stored by businesses, be that employee records, customer details, loyalty schemes, transactions, or data collection, need to be protected.
 This is to prevent that data from being misused by third parties for fraud, such as phishing scams and identity theft.

 Common data that your business might store, include: